 Posim Marketing has lodged a private caveat and lien holder's caveat on the said land.
-Bonus Essential has procured a personal guarantee by TSWC, its ultimate shareholder, in favour of Posim Marketing with a guaranteed sum of RM26 million to secure the repayment by Bonus Essential in the event Bonus Essential failed to complete the Acquisition of Land.
+Bonus Essential has procured a personal guarantee from TSWC, its ultimate shareholder, in favour of Posim Marketing with a guaranteed sum of RM26 million to secure the repayment by Bonus Essential in the event Bonus Essential failed to complete the Acquisition of Land.

-During the current financial year, Posim Marketing paid cash consideration of RM10.4 million (2021: RM13 million, classified as "other receivable" under non-current assets) to Bonus Essential and incurred ancillary costs of RM1 million (2021: RM Nil) in relation to the Acquisition of Land.
+In the previous financial years, the Group reclassified RM13 million from "other receivables" in noncurrent assets to "capital work-in-progress" under property, plant and equipment.
+Posim Marketing paid cash consideration of RM23.4 million to Bonus Essential and incurred ancillary costs of RM1 million in relation to the Acquisition of Land.
 The Acquisition of Land became unconditional on 24 June 2022.
-As a result, the total consideration of RM24.4 million (including RM13 million paid in previous year) was classified as "capital work-in-progress" under property, plant and equipment in Note 10 as at reporting date.
+As a result, the total consideration of RM24.4 million was classified as "capital work-inprogress" under property, plant and equipment in Note 10.